Person

 Woodson, along with the rest of the 320th, boarded Landing Craft Tanks (LCT) in the late hours of June 5, 1944.
 They were preparing to land in the first waves of American soldiers on Utah and Omaha beaches during the D-Day landing of June 6.
 As Woodson neared Omaha Beach in the third wave, the Germans opened fire.
 “They were shelling the devil out of us,” Woodson recalled.
 “At the same time, we went over two submerged mines.
 The whole thing jumped out of the water.”
 The explosion killed several people in the LCT.
 Woodson received shrapnel wounds to his buttocks and inner thigh.
 He treated his own wounds and continued onto Omaha Beach to help the countless wounded.

 Woodson set up a medical aid station using the cover of a rocky embankment to shield himself from German machine gun fire.
-He spent the next 30 hours there treating the wounded and dying on Omaha Beach.
-At that point, suffering from blood loss and pure exhaustion, he collapsed.
+He spent the next 30 hours there treating over 200 wounded and dying men on Omaha Beach.
+At that point, suffering from blood loss and pure exhaustion, he was relieved of duty.
 He was transferred to a hospital where he recuperated for three days before requesting to return to the beach and treat more soldiers.
+On his way to treatment he gave artificial respiration to three men who has gone underwater during their LCT's landing attempt.

 He was interviewed on radio and by newspaper reporters.
 On August 28, 1944, the Army recounted Woodson’s heroics and noted that he “was cited by his commanding officer for extraordinary bravery on D-Day.”
 Stars and Stripes, the official U.S. military newspaper, declared him one of the medics who “covered themselves in glory on D-Day.”
 The Pittsburgh Courier, one of the most widely read Black newspapers, hailed him as the “No. 1 Invasion Hero.”